shaneapowell/EasySlackStatus/README.md

 - 128x64 pixel SH1106 oled display
 - Rotary encoder with push button

+# Features
+- 100% OpenSource MIT License.
+- Set your current status.
+- Set an Expiring (in x minutes) status.
+- Polls curent status every 60 seconds.
+- Configure your own status and icons.
+- Room for up to 15 unique statuss.

 # Obtain a unique to you Slack-Token
 In order for the status to be correctly sent to your account, you must first obtain a unique `Slack-Token`.